 Tillamook Cheese Factory is Oregon’s Wisconsin-ish claim to fame.
 Tillamook is a cooperative dairy town.
 And a visit to the Tillamook Cheese Factory is just one of those Oregon coast things.
 Part nostalgia, part family fun, at this point the Tillamook cheese factory is a stop most summers at the coast.
 And of course, the grown up version Blue Heron French Cheese company.
 But I’ll take a visit to both.
 Tillamook is also home to De Garde Brewing, and a [newer] Pelican Brewing taproom.

 Another thing Tillamook is great for is a jumping off point for clamming, oysters, and crabbing.
 Both the Tillamook Bay (Garibaldi), and Netarts Bay – where Jacobsen Salt Company harvests their salt.
-And hiking at nearby Cape Meares lighthouse and Cape Lookout State Park.
+And hiking at nearby Cape Meares lighthouse and Cape Lookout State Park – which is part of the Three Capes Scenic Loop.

 Things to Do: